 I’m Being Gaslighted, What Do I Do Now?

 You have a few ways to deal with someone who is gaslighting you.
-The best option would be to get away from the manipulative relationship as fast as possible.
+The best option would be to get away from the manipulative relationships as fast as possible.
 People who gaslight tend to be emotionally abusive and rarely ever change.
 If you cannot run far, far away due to an on-going co-parenting relationship, there are a few things you can do.

 Keep hard boundaries: Layout what you both will and will not talk about.
 Every time they begin to drift off-topic, remind them of your boundaries.